danielfett/draft-dpop/mainmatter.md

    `dpop_proof+jwt`.
  * The header SHOULD NOT contain a `jwk` field.

-The signed JWT MUST then be sent in the `dpop_proof` request parameter.
+The signed JWT MUST then be sent in the `DPoP-Proof` request header.

 If a resource server detects that an access token that is to be used for resource access is bound to a public key using DPoP (via the methods described in (#Confirmation)) it MUST check that:

- * a parameter `dpop_proof` was received in the HTTP request,
+ * a header `DPoP-Proof` was received in the HTTP request,
- * the parameter's value is a well-formed JWT,
+ * the header's value is a well-formed JWT,
  * all required claims are contained in the JWT,
  * the algorithm in the header of the JWT is supported by the application and deemed secure,